RMI-PACTA/workflow.transition.monitor/transitionmonitor_docker/README.md

   - install dependent TeX packages
   - install dependent R packages and system dependencies
   - copy in the freshly cloned repos
+  - install the appropriate PACTA R packages in the Docker image's R environment from the copied repos
   - make some necessary permissions changes
   - set the `build_version` environment variable with the specified tag

-If the build is successful, the new 2dii_pacta docker image will already be loaded in your local docker images.
+If the build is successful, the new rmi_pacta docker image will already be loaded in your local docker images.

 #  Testing